Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Pairing Operations and Evidence

 \subsection{Extracting Evidence}

-The strong correlations provide a basis for comparison, but directly comparing the two sequences of heterogeneous data poses a challenge: the IoT device receives a sequence of input events, while the helper's IMU generates a sequence of motion data.
-To address this, we propose to extract \emph{salient points} from the data and use the \emph{occurrence time} of each point to represent it, facilitating comparison.
-Below, we denote the IoT device as $d_1$ and the helper as $d_2$.
+While strong correlations exist, directly comparing the two heterogeneous data streams is challenging: the IoT device receives input events, whereas the helper's IMU produces motion data.
+To address this, we extract \emph{salient points} from both and use their \emph{occurrence times} to represent them.
+We denote the IoT device as $d_1$ and the helper as $d_2$.